• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Transfer California Property Tax for Homeowners 55 and over.

-California homeowners 55 and older can get a one-time opportunity to sell their primary residence and transfer the property tax assessment to a new home under Proposition 60.
-The caveat here is the market value of the new house generally must be lower or equal to the home being sold.
+California homeowners 55 and older can get the opportunity to sell their primary residence and transfer the property tax assessment to a new home under Proposition 19 (and formerly Proposition 60).
+The caveat here is that the market value of the new house generally must be lower than or equal to the home being sold.
 For married couples, only one spouse must be 55 or older.

-This regulation was designed to help longtime homeowners, in California, who wanted to downsize in retirement and avoid having to give up their lower property tax assessments.
-I work with many clients who live in homes that are worth well north of 10 times what they paid for it.
+This regulation was designed to help longtime homeowners in California who wanted to downsize in retirement and avoid having to give up their lower property tax assessments.
+I work with many clients who live in homes that are worth well north of 10 times what they paid for them.
 With sky-high real estate values in much of California, the tax savings here could be huge.
-For can be the difference between staying in your home or being forced to move.
+For example, the difference can be between staying in your home and being forced to move.
+Perhaps you want to move from your current home to a fabulous community like Palm Springs or Lake Arrowhead.

 With real estate values near record highs in much of California, most homeowners would face large property tax increases if they were to buy their homes again today.
 They would likely even see tax increases if they were to downsize to a cheaper home.